What is Restorative Justice?

 - Create a mutual understanding to build a consensus for a meaningful, reasonable and fair resolution.

 North Shore Restorative Justice works in partnership with the North Vancouver RCMP and West Vancouver Police.
 For more information please visit their website or contact them at 604.990.7462.
-Click here to visit the North Shore Restorative Justice website External link, opens in a new windowwww.nsrj.ca
+Click here to visit the North Shore Restorative Justice website www.nsrj.ca

 Examples of Types of Restorative Justice Referral Files: